 - Dogs can have peanut allergies, although it’s rare.
 Mild allergic reactions can include symptoms such as red and itching skin, while severe allergic reactions may lead to difficulty breathing.
 Take your pup to the vet immediately if you suspect your dog has a peanut allergy.

 - What ingredient in some brands of commercial peanut butter is bad for dogs?
 Some brands of peanut butter contain the sugar substitute xylitol.
 This artificial sweetener can be life threatening to dogs as it can cause a condition known as hypoglycemia which can result in liver failure that can be fatal.
 Read the ingredients carefully before feeding any store bought brand to your dog.
 If you see xylitol, remove it from your cart.

 - Portion control is important.
 Peanut butter has a high fat content, so pet owners concerned about their dog’s weight should avoid feeding them too much.
 Treats should never make up more than 10% of a dog’s daily caloric intake.
 Dr. Richter says a 50-pound dog needs about 20 calories per pound (1,000 calories), so should have no more than 100 calories of treats per day.
 A 20-pound dog needs about 40 calories per pound (800 calories), so should have no more than 80 calories of treats a day.
-Check the label on the peanut butter to get an idea of how many calories are in each serving.
+Check the label to get an idea of how many calories are in each serving.
 Dogs with pancreatitis should be approved for eating peanut butter by a vet.

 - Too much peanut butter can cause gastrointestinal upset.
-Like any high-fat food, too much peanut butter can lead to GI upset such as vomiting or diarrhea.
+Like any high-fat food, too much of this can lead to GI upset such as vomiting or diarrhea.
 Watch your pet’s reaction to their digestive system before feeding more peanut butter.

 How to Feed Peanut Butter to Your Dog

-You should always consult with your vet before feeding peanut butter to your dog to determine if it’s an OK treat and the appropriate portion size.
+You should always consult with your vet before feeding to your dog to determine if it’s an OK treat and the appropriate portion size.
 Even a nutritious snack should be factored into your dog’s optimum daily balanced diet.
 Here are some suggestions for how to feed peanut butter to your dog:

 - Spread in a rubber dog toy or on a lick mat.
 It’s a great way to keep a dog entertained!

 - Start small.
 If your dog has never had peanut butter before, start with a small amount to see how they react.
-If they don’t have any signs of a peanut allergy or upset stomach, you can continue feeding them peanut butter.
+If they don’t have any signs of a peanut allergy or upset stomach, you can continue feeding it to them.

 - Make it a small snack.
 Go ahead, let your pup lick the spoon!

-- Mix peanut butter in with your dog’s regular food.
-Peanut butter makes a nice food topper.
+- Mix peanut butter in with your dog’s regular food or use it as a food topper.
 Or try hiding it under your dog’s regular food to make them work for the special treat.

 Frequently Asked Questions